Aqvilinus/Texture-Toolkit/README.md

 2. Launch the game.
 Texture Toolkit writes `TextureToolkit.ini` and its log next to the `.asi`, and creates a `TT/` folder next to the executable containing `dump/`, `inject/`, and `imgui.ini`.
 3. Press `INSERT` to open the panel.

-To replace a texture, read its hash from the panel (or dump it first), edit the `.dds`, and place it in `TT/inject` named after the hash, for example `5D3E2CCE.dds` or `0x5D3E2CCE.dds`.
-Export it with a full mip chain if it is block-compressed.
+To replace a texture, read its hash from the panel (or dump it first), edit the `.dds`, and place it in `TT/inject` named after the hash, for example `5D3E2CCE1A7740B2.dds` or `0x5D3E2CCE1A7740B2.dds`.
+Dumps are written with their full mip chain, so an edited dump can go straight back into `inject` unchanged; if you author a block-compressed replacement yourself, export it with mipmaps.
 The `TT` folder name can be changed with `ResourceRoot` in the ini.

 ## Configuration